9uanhuo/Original-SRCNN/README.md

 The detail info about all the args are shown below.
 You can use the default value or use specified value.
 Please use `--mode` to specify a certain mode instead of using default `train_model` mode.
 Generally speaking, the order in which the patterns are used is `train_data_create`, `test_data_create`, `train_model`, `evaluate`.
 The code logic is pretty simple.
 If you have any confusion, you could check the code for details, or check the original author’s blog.
-Also a issue is welcomed :)
+Also an issue is welcomed :)

 ``` plaintext
 usage: main.py [-h] [--train_height TRAIN_HEIGHT] [--train_width TRAIN_WIDTH] [--test_height TEST_HEIGHT]